WATCH: Why Do We Say "Trick Or Treat" On Halloween?

-It’s one of a kid’s favorite parts of Halloween.
-There’s no feeling quite like waiting for a stranger to open his or her door so you can scream the words “Trick or treat!”
-But why do we say it?
+It’s many kids’ favorite part of Halloween.
+There’s no feeling quite like waiting for a stranger to open their door so you can scream the words “Trick or treat!”
+But, why do we say it?
 What does it actually mean?
-The practice of donning a costume and asking for treats from your neighbors dates back to the Middle Ages, but back then it wasn’t a game.

-Modern trick or treating is a custom borrowed from guising, which children still do in some parts of Scotland.
-Guising involves dressing in costume and singing a rhyme, doing a card trick, or telling a story in exchange for a sweet.
-The Scottish and Irish brought the custom to America in the 19th century.
+While some identify precursors to trick-or-treating in ancient Celtic customs, modern trick-or-treating is thought to be a custom borrowed from guising or mumming in England, Scotland, and Ireland.
+These involve dressing in costume and singing a rhyme, doing a card trick, or telling a story in exchange for a sweet.

-If Halloween is your favorite holiday, we’re sure you already know what the “een” in “Halloween” means.
+If Halloween is your favorite holiday, we’re sure you already know what the –een in Halloween means … muahaha.